 I designed the blue print for my house in the woods overlooking the lake.
 After working on it daily for over 6 months, a crisis occurred.
 My father suddenly died.
 Reeling from the grief, my heart opened in a way it never had.
 It hit me like a ton of bricks that I wouldn’t live forever either, and I assessed the quality of my life.
 Everything was great except I didn’t live in the mountains overlooking the lake, surrounded by the tall trees.

 Step 3: Take the Risk to Act on Your Vision.

 After praying with my friends, I decided to take the risk to build my dream home.
 I realized that my fears about not having enough money would never go away.
 I had to proceed in the direction of my dream, taking one step at a time.
 I asked God to reveal the next step, day after day.

-It’s been ten years now, and I am so grateful every time I look out my living room windows at the lake and mountains and the tall trees.
+It’s been fifteen years now, and I am so grateful every time I look out my living room windows at the lake and mountains and the tall trees.
 No matter what is going on in my life, stressful or blissful, I am happy living in my beautiful Nature sanctuary.

 Now It’s Your Turn.

-- Find someone you trust to help you emotionally heal.
+- Find a therapist whom you trust to help you emotionally heal.
 Examine your most deeply held values and dreams.
 Intend to open to your Authentic Self and to God.
-I’m here to help you heal at the deepest level so you can let go of coping patterns that once helped you survive, but now limit your success.
-I’ll help you access to the most enduring love of all, the love of God.
+I’m here to help you heal at the deepest level so you can let go of limiting coping patterns that once helped you survive, but now they hold you back.
+I’ll help you access the most enduring love of all, the love of God.